 2004-2005 Sigma SD10

-In the fall of 2004, I began seriously investigating the potential of infrared converted digital cameras; at the time, few people had ventured into this world, and there was only spotty information about the potential.
-An unexpected offer to purchase a Sigma SD10 camera and lens set at cost opened the door; the camera was unique for a couple of reason – it used a 3.4mp Foveon sensor, and it was designed with a removable dust protector converts the SD10 into an infrared-sensitive camera.
-I picked up a Hoya R72 filter, and with the removal of the dust protector, I had myself an infrared camera.
+In the fall of 2004, I began investigating the potential of infrared converted digital cameras; at the time, few people had ventured into this world, and there was only spotty information about the potential.
+An unexpected offer to purchase a Sigma SD10 camera and lens set opened the door; the camera was unique as it was designed with a removable dust protector - which happened to also be the infrared high-pass filter, protecting the images from infrared light.
+This easily removed filter made it simple to convert into an infrared-sensitive camera.
+I picked up a Hoya R72 filter, and after removing the dust protector, I had myself an infrared camera.
 The first session with it was so inspiring, proving that digital infrared was not only a possibility, but in fact an accessible choice.
-Ultimately, however, the challenges of working with the Sigma (lens choice, for one thing) lead me to seek an infrared solution from a more mainstream manufacturer.
+Ultimately, however, the challenges of working with the Sigma (limited lens choice, for one thing) lead me to seek an infrared solution from a more mainstream manufacturer.

 2003-2005 Canon EOS 10D

-In the spring of 2003, I made the leap into digital capture, trading in my medium format Mamiya RB system for a Canon EOS 10D digital SLR system.
+In the spring of 2003, I made the leap into digital capture, selling my medium format Mamiya RB system to pay for a Canon EOS 10D digital SLR system.
 The decision to move into digital imaging for some of my work has been a gradual one, taking almost a year from my first experience with the Canon D60 to the final decision to acquire a digital SLR (DSLR) camera.
-Because of my position working in photo retail, I have hands on experience with many of the digital products that come onto the market, and as a result, while I haven't owned a digital camera before the EOS 10D, I had worked with almost all the high-end DSLR cameras on the market and knew what to look for when I finally decided to make a purchase.